cnescatlab/cnescatlab.github.io/index.md

-# [DRAFT]
-*This GitHub Page is still a Draft.
-It can be incomplete.*

 # Lequal

 The LEQUAL (for *Laboratoire d'Expertise QUAlité Logiciel*) is a CNES laboratory that create some tools to analyse code and verify its quality.
 All the projects are available in their [repo](https://github.com/lequal).